Pakistani parties agree on coalition excluding Imran Khan - ExBulletin

 “We have decided today to come together and form a government to bring Pakistan out of difficulties,” Asif Ali Zardari, co-chairman of the PPP and former president of Pakistan, said at the press conference.

-But although independents won 101 seats in the National Assembly, a government can only be formed by a recognized party or coalition of parties, so they would have to join another group to become an effective bloc.
+But even though independents won 101 seats in the National Assembly, a government can only be formed by a recognized party, or coalition of parties, and so they would have to join another group to become an effective bloc.

 There were widespread allegations of electoral fraud and manipulation of results after authorities cut off the country's mobile phone network on polling day, apparently for security reasons, and counting lasted more than 24 hours.